RJ/erlang-reup/README.md

 changed modules using the same compiler options as the last compile, and **reloads** them.

-Conceptually similar to [sync](https://github.com/rustyio/sync), but with less weirdness.
-Stateless, because we watch the filesystem by polling with find.
+Conceptually similar to [sync](https://github.com/rustyio/sync) and [active](https://github.com/synrc/active), but works happily on NFS or vbox shared folders.
+Stateless, because we watch the filesystem by polling with find, so can handle enormous erlang projects just fine.

-Because it reuses the compile options from last time (provided you compile with `debug_info`), it will Just Work.
+Because it reuses the compile options from last time (provided you compile with `debug_info`), it will Just Work, regardless of what you use to build your project (rebar2, rebar3, make, etc).

 ### Building